 Disclosure: This project has been compensated as part of a craft recipe project using Elmer's #collectivebias #xtremeschoolglue #gluenglitter

-Pre-party I attempted to build a bird house for the first time out of popsicle sticks and an hour later still not being finished I realized that this plan had disaster written all over it.
-Afterall, I had invited 4 and 5 year old children over.
+Pre-party I attempted to build a birdhouse for the first time out of popsicle sticks and an hour later still not being finished I realized that this plan had disaster written all over it.
+After all, I had invited four and five-year-old children over.
 Short attention spans coupled with fiddly work was not going to be a good mix for them.
-So a quick revision of my plan and a quick 30 minute project later and this is what I came up with instead:
+So a quick revision of my plan and a quick 30-minute project later and this is what I came up with instead:

 So once our plan was in place, Marisol and I hit the ground running for craft supplies and food for our party.

 Sticking with the orange, white and blue theme of Elmer's, I had a blast coming up with food for the party:

 - Peach Parfaits: 1 large tub of vanilla yogurt mixed with 1 tub of cool whip, alternate in a cup with peaches and top with granola.

 - Jelly Oranges: Cook jelly according to the package directions.
 Slice an orange in half and remove the inside.
 Fill with the jelly liquid.
 Refrigerate until set.
 Take a sharp knife and slice through the center again.

 - Cupcakes: Mini chocolate cupcakes with orange and blue icing piped on.

 - Sandwiches: Cheese (cut with cookie cutters) for the kids, and roast beef, cheese and mango chutney for the adults.

 - Jars filled with clementines, goldfish, Sun Chips, and blueberries (I put re-useable ice-cubes under the blueberries to keep them cold).

 - Beverages: Orange juice, mango juice, a pitcher of iced water with orange slices, and mimosa's for the mums.